PieceMeal/FoodCap/README.md

 ## Usage

-\*
 An account is required to view recipes and create lists!
 Sign-up at www.piece-meal-app.com!

 New Users - Upon account creation, fill out your dietary preferences to get your first recommendations.

 Returning Users - Further page views and recipe likes will provide more information for recommendations

-Grocery Lists- Create a list on the home page.
+Grocery Lists - Create a list on the home page.
 Add as many recipes as you want to your shopping list.
 Go to the list view, resolve any duplication conflicts, add/remove individual items.
-Use the list view in the bottom right to sort by aisle. \*
+Use the list view in the bottom right to sort by aisle.

 ## Setup